AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-digital-assets.md

 You can choose to upload assets to folders with or without a processing profile assigned to them.

 For folders that have a processing profile assigned, the profile name appears on the thumbnail in the card view.
 In the list view, the profile name appears in the **Processing Profile** column.
-See [Processing Profiles](/help/assets/processing-profiles.md).

 Before uploading an asset, ensure that it is in a [format](/help/assets/file-format-support.md) that AEM Assets supports.